neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 mesh-to-mesh data interpolations can communicate between surfaces with different refinement and position in space; meshes may even overlap or share no nodes at all, such as for curvilinear applications. [zoom_mesh] shows a zoom-in of the two mesh files (for the fluid and solid phases).
-Rather than being limited with a continuous mesh mapping from the fluid phase inwards to the solid phase, each phase can be meshed according to its physics requirements.
+Each phase can be meshed according to its physics requirements.

 !media zoom_mesh.png